A person may miss a period for a number of common reasons. Ovarian cancer is a rare cause of a missed period.

 - urinating frequently

-If a person has symptoms of ovarian cancer, they should see a doctor for an evaluation.
-The outlook for ovarian cancer can improve with early diagnosis and detection.
+If a person has symptoms of ovarian cancer, they should consult a doctor for an evaluation.
+The outlook for ovarian cancer is usually better when the diagnosis takes place at an early stage.